-In a newborn child, immunity is often not fully formed, the respiratory organs may be underdeveloped, which can lead to frequent viral infections of the bronchioles and the occurrence of bronchiolitis.
-In the article we will deal in detail with the etiology, symptoms and methods of treating the disease.
+A newborn child often has an incompletely formed immune system; the respiratory organs may be underdeveloped, which can lead to frequent infection of the bronchioles by viruses and the occurrence of bronchiolitis.
+In the article we will look in detail at the etiology, symptoms and methods of treating the disease.

 Description of the disease

-An inflammatory process that affects the lower respiratory tract, namely the small bronchi, and is accompanied by bronchial obstruction (blockage, resulting in impaired patency), is called bronchiolitis.
+An inflammatory process that affects the lower respiratory tract, namely the small bronchi, and is accompanied by bronchial obstruction (blockage resulting in obstruction) is called bronchiolitis.

 Bronchiolitis is fundamentally different from bronchitis.
-Firstly, medium and large bronchi suffer from bronchitis, and secondly, this pathology develops much more slowly.
-Bronchiolitis, on the other hand, spreads rapidly, affecting the terminal branches of the bronchial tree - bronchioles, the diameter of which does not exceed 1 mm.
-They are involved in filling the blood with oxygen, distributing the air flow into the alveolar ducts of the lungs, so their blockage (obstruction) leads to oxygen starvation and the development of shortness of breath.
+Firstly, with bronchitis, medium and large bronchi are affected, and secondly, this pathology develops much more slowly.
+Bronchiolitis spreads rapidly, affecting the terminal branches of the bronchial tree - bronchioles, the diameter of which does not exceed 1 mm.
+They participate in filling the blood with oxygen, distributing air flow into the alveolar ducts of the lungs, so their blockage (obstruction) leads to oxygen starvation and the development of shortness of breath.

-Statistics show that bronchiolitis, as a rule, affects newborns.
-Most often, the disease overtakes a child aged 1.5 to 7 months, and in 95% of cases, bronchiolitis in infants appears after the flu or an acute respiratory viral infection (ARVI).
-Pediatricians believe that the cause of this complication is the fragile immunity of the newborn, which is unable to contain the spread of viruses in the body, as a result of which they are actively introduced deep into the walls of the bronchi.
+Statistics show that bronchiolitis usually affects newborns.
+Most often, the disease strikes a child between the ages of 1.5 and 7 months, and in 95% of cases, bronchiolitis in infants appears after influenza or acute respiratory viral infection (ARVI).
+Pediatricians believe that the cause of this complication is the fragile immunity of the newborn, which is unable to contain the spread of viruses in the body, as a result of which they actively penetrate deep into the walls of the bronchi.

 According to statistics, boys are more susceptible to such complications than girls.

-The disease is very dangerous not only by the rate of increase in symptoms, but also by the high mortality of children with untimely or unqualified medical care.
+The disease is very dangerous not only due to the rate at which symptoms increase, but also due to the high mortality rate of children due to untimely or unqualified medical care.

 Causes